utPLSQL/utPLSQL-v2-v3-migration/README.md

 /
 ```

-This will execute a dry-run of migration for all utPLSQL v2 packages in the database, that use has access to.
+- for utPLSQL v2 packages registered in a schema

-### Dry run migration utPLSQL v2 packages for a user
-Call:
 ```sql
 set serveroutput on
 begin